 9.3.2.
 Donation decision

-betterplace.org shall decide upon whether to forward the collected donations after an application is made by the organization to disburse such funds. betterplace.org shall primarily consider the following criteria when making their decision:
+betterplace.org will decide whether to forward the collected donations after an application is made by the organization to disburse such funds. betterplace.org will primarily consider the following criteria when making its decision:

-- The organization and the project must comply with the formal requirements (proven non-profit status, pursuit of statutory, tax-privileged purposes within the meaning of the Tax Code (AO)) and must prove this compliance upon request by submitting legally required evidence.
+- The organization and the project must comply with the formal requirements (proven tax relief for the organization, pursuit of statutory, tax-privileged purposes within the meaning of the Fiscal Code (AO)).

-- At the time of payment of the donation, the organization must document the planned use of the funds with a convincing new project development.
+- At the time that the donation is paid, the organization must document the planned use of the funds with a convincing new project development.

-- org continues to deem the project worthy of sponsorship.
+- betterplace.org continues to deem the project worthy of sponsorship.

 The donation is usually made within two weeks after a submitted donation request has been approved by betterplace.org.
 The transfer shall be made to the organization managing the project.